Dear Your Teen:

 Things seem a bit different today.
 I am told there are a lot of 10-year-olds running around with iPhones.
 So if my 12-year-old wants an iPad mini for his birthday, should I just go ahead and buy it?
 Is spending $300 to $500 on your child’s birthday frivolous?
 Or can I spend the money without worrying that I am somehow sending my tween the wrong message.

 There are indeed many tweens with iPhones and iPads these days.
 However, that doesn’t mean that you should feel obliged to give one to your own child.
 Many parents do not realize that gift giving is, in part, what shapes children’s values.
 As we look beyond the external act of giving gifts, the research on child and adolescent development tells us that the message behind gifts also resonates inside kids.

 Do Kids Need Cell Phones?
-Concerns of Giving in to Tween Demands
+Problems With Giving Expensive Gifts

 For example, when you give a child a gift because “everyone else has it,” how does the child internalize this message?
 Usually, it means they’ve discovered a method of getting what they want by using a pretty lame argument.
 None of us can possibly afford or obtain all the material things that everyone else has.
 When we give in to these kinds of demands, we encourage our kids to envy others or to feel entitled.

 Every family has different financial resources.
 If you normally spend $300-$500 on a birthday gift for your child and you believe your child would benefit from an iPhone or iPad, then it’s a decision you will need to make.
 But if you normally spend much less on your child, then this might be a time to teach the value of hard work.